Singular basins in multiscale systems: tunneling between stable states

 Finally, singular basins are a robust phenomenon.
 This is due to the fact that its ingredients persist under small parameter changes.
-This applies to the stable manifolds of the saddle equilibria and the coexisting attractors.
-We illustrate the parameter region of the singular basin and the possible mechanisms of its destruction for system (\ref{eq:sing_osc-a}--\ref{eq:sing_osc-b}) in the supplemental material.
+This applies to the stable invariant manifolds of saddle equilibria and the coexisting attractors.
+We illustrate the wide parameter region in which the singular basin persists and the possible mechanisms by which it is destroyed in system (\ref{eq:sing_osc-a}--\ref{eq:sing_osc-b}) in \cite{supplem}.

 In summary, we have uncovered singular basins with singular funnels (SFs) in bistable slow-fast systems, and showed that they are robust and ubiquitous.
-The SFs prevent useful and widely used dimensionality reductions, even when the timescales differ significantly and there is a unique stable quasistatic state that changes continuously with the slow variable(s).
-Although adiabatic elimination or averaging of the fast variables retains the coexistence of different stable states and different basins of attraction in the reduced slow subsystem, the fast dynamics of the full system can lead to transitions between different stable states via SFs that are not possible in the slow subsystem.
-From the slow subsystem's perspective, these unexpected dynamics resemble quantum-like `tunnelling' or `teleporting' from one attractor to another.
+The SFs prevent useful and widely used dimensionality reductions, even when there is a unique quasistatic attractor, which changes continuously with the slow variable(s) and attracts almost all initial conditions at every `frozen' setting of the slow variable.
+Although adiabatic elimination or averaging of the fast variables retains the coexistence of different stable states and different basins of attraction in the reduced system, the fast dynamics of the full system can lead to transitions between different stable states via SFs that are not possible in the reduced system.
+From the reduced system's perspective, these unexpected dynamics resemble quantum-like `tunnelling' or `teleporting' from one attractor to another.
 We have constructed low-dimensional canonical systems that can be considered normal forms for a singular basin and showed a universal scaling of SFs with increasing timescale ratio in these systems.
 Additionally, we have demonstrated that SFs can form intricate structures in the phase space of higher-dimensional systems with slowly adaptive mean-field coupling.
 A challenge for future research is to understand singular basins in systems with more than two timescales and more than two coexisting stable states.

 Perhaps most intriguingly of all, any mathematical model of a real-world system is necessarily an approximation that omits some fast variables.
 Thus, our results also provide new insight into the potential for unexpected critical transitions~\cite{Ashwin2012}.
 For example, transitions between different stable states, which are not captured by the models due to omitting some fast variables, could be triggered in real systems.